antonioiuliano2/EDER-VIANN/README.md

 Can only be used if there is a data available with FEDRA vertex reconstruction information.

 1) python3 E7_PrepareKalmanData.py --Xmin 50000 --Xmax 60000 --Ymin 50000 --Ymax 60000 --f $<your file with reconstructed tracks>
+   Purpose: This script prepares the KALMAN generated tracking and vertexed data for KALMAN evaluation routines

 2) python3 E8_GenerateKalmanSeeds.py --Mode R

+   Purpose: This script selects and prepares 2-track seeds that have a common Mother particle according to the Kalman software.
-   The script will send warning, type Y.
+   FYI: The script will send warning, type Y.
    The program will send HTCondor jobs and exit.
    The jobs will take about an hour.

 3) python3 E8_GenerateKalmanSeeds.py --Mode C

-   It will check whether the HTCondor jobs have been completed, if not it will give a warning.
+   FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

 4) E9_DecorateKalmanSeeds.py --Mode R

+   Purpose: This script takes preselected 2-track seeds from the previous step and decorates them with additional information such as DOCA and opening angle.
-   The script will send warning, type Y. The program will send HTCondor jobs and exit.
+   FYI: The script will send warning, type Y.
+   The program will send HTCondor jobs and exit.
    The jobs will take about an hour.

 5) E9_DecorateKalmanSeeds.py --Mode C

-   It will check whether the HTCondor jobs have been completed, if not it will give a warning.
+   FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

 5) python3 E10_EvaluateKalmanData.py

+   Purpose: This script compares the ouput of the previous step with the output of MC truth to calculate reconstruction perfromance.
-   The script will return the perecision and the recall of the FEDRA reconstruction output.
+   FYI: The script will return the perecision and the recall of the FEDRA reconstruction output.

 EDER-VIANN Model Training
 --